Buying or Adopting a Papillon

 Pet Shop Puppies: Buying a Puppy From a Pet Store

-Papillons are quite often found in pet shops.
+Papillons are often found in pet shops.
 I have plenty to say about buying a puppy from a pet shop!

 How to test the temperament and personality of Papillon puppies and pick the best puppy in a litter.